Trueno (rapper)

-Mateo Palacios Corazzina (born 25 March 2002), better known by the stage name Trueno, is an Argentine rapper and singer from La Boca, Buenos Aires.
-He is best known for his appearance in the freestyle session "BZRP Freestyle Sessions # 6" in collaboration with Bizarrap, which managed to exceed 140,000,000 views on YouTube and currently holds the record for being the most viewed freestyle video on that site.
+Mateo Palacios Corazzina (born 25 March 2002), better known by the stage name Trueno, is an Argentine rapper, singer and songwriter.
+He is best known for his appearance in the freestyle session "BZRP Freestyle Sessions # 6" in collaboration with Bizarrap, which managed to exceed 250,000,000 views on YouTube and currently holds the record for being the most viewed freestyle video on that site.

 Early years

 Mateo was born on 25 March 2002 in the neighborhood of La Boca in Buenos Aires, Argentina.
-From a very young age he showed his love for rap, one of his great influences would be the American rapper Tupac Shakur, Dr. Dre, Snoop Dogg.
-He is the son of Argentine rapper MC Peligro, who is recognized for having won multiple freestyle competitions, who is also a great reference for Trueno to dedicate himself to freestyle since he stated that he wanted to be a soccer player.
+From a very young age he showed his love for rap, one of his great influences would be the American rappers Tupac Shakur, Dr. Dre, and Snoop Dogg.
+He is the son of Uruguayan-born rapper MC Peligro, who is recognized for having won multiple freestyle competitions, who is also a great reference for Trueno to dedicate himself to freestyle since he stated that he wanted to be a soccer player.
+His paternal grandfather was Yamandú Palacios, an Uruguayan singer-songwriter and guitarist of folklore music, who played alongside artists such as Alfredo Zitarrosa, Joaquín Sabina or Joan Manuel Serrat.